 The Superkids Activity Guide to Conquering Every Day puts the power into kids’ hands to understand themselves, discover their superpowers and have an awesome day, every day.

-“What to Do When You Worry Too Much” is an interactive self-help book designed to guide 6-12 year olds and their parents through the cognitive-behavioral techniques most often used in the treatment of generalized anxiety.
+“What to Do When You Worry Too Much: A Kid's Guide to Overcoming Anxiety (What-to-Do Guides for Kids)” is an interactive self-help book designed to guide 6-12 year olds and their parents through the cognitive-behavioral techniques most often used in the treatment of generalized anxiety.
 Engaging, encouraging, and easy to follow, this book educates, motivates, and empowers children to work towards change.
 It includes a note to parents by psychologist and author Dawn Huebner, PhD.

 In Playing with Anxiety: Casey's Guide for Teens and Kids, Casey, the fourteen year old narrator, knows just what it’s like to be miserable.
 It started slowly: backing away from birthday parties, avoiding the Fourth of July fireworks, leaving before the end of movies.
 By second grade, stomach aches and tantrums before school seemed as common as strawberry jelly on toast.
 Then, just before her fourth grade chorus concert—as her mom was braiding her hair—Casey puked.
 No concert.
 No post-concert ice cream with her friends.
 Only a night filled with tears.
 Everything changed that next morning.
 Casey and her mom had had enough!
 The days of being timid were over.